-- Demonstrate a global understanding of culture difference and its application to healthcare settings. - Learn Spanish and English medical terminology related to major body systems, common prefixes, suffixes, and word roots. - Develop knowledge of written interpretation methodology. - Develop knowledge of oral interpretation methodology. - Understand the role of the interpreter and elements of communication related to interpreting.
+- Demonstrate a global understanding of culture difference and its application to healthcare settings. - Learn Spanish and English medical terminology related to major body systems, common prefixes, suffixes, and word roots. - Develop knowledge of written interpretation methodology. - Develop knowledge of oral interpretation methodology. - Understand the role of the interpreter and elements of communication related to interpreting. - Demonstrate understanding of business concepts, business plans, and entrepreneurship used in the interpreting industry. - Perform the role of the Medical Interpreter in accordance with the national standards of practice in a lab or clinical setting. - Demonstrate ability to perform the manual skill components of effective BLS/CPR according to AHA standards. - Demonstrate effective use of technological devices for interpreting. - Develop awareness of transcultural issues in healthcare settings. - Understand and abide by the ethics involved in all interpretation situations. - Demonstrate professional behavior and communication in all interpretation situations.

-^{} EST 132 can be substituted with EST 131 or JD 215
+^{}EST 132 can be substituted with EST 131 or JD 215

-^{} EST 159 can be substituted with JD 205
+^{ }EST 159 can be substituted with JD 205

-^{} Business core electives: AGRI 201, AGRI 221, AGRI 210, AGRI 211, AGRI 102, AGRI 108, CS 110 The following courses meet the related instruction requirements of this certificate/degree (one course per category required):
+^{}Business core electives: AGRI 201, AGRI 221, AGRI 210, AGRI 211, AGRI 102, AGRI 108, CS 110 The following courses meet the related instruction requirements of this certificate/degree (one course per category required):